Previous Chapter

 The military resistance of the Jews is what the first 1010 days of the 2300 days must be about.
 When only 1290 days remain, the Jewish military is broken enough to permit entry of the enemy into the Holy Place of Old Jerusalem, at which point even the leaders of Israel will flee the country, says Isaiah.
 Proof that the northern parts of Israel will first be attacked and taken, prior to the trampling of Jerusalem, is in the following text, where the end-time "Assyrian" is speaking, and showing us that Samaria in northern Israel will be taken before Jerusalem:

 "Is Samaria not like Damascus?
-As my hand has found the kingdoms of the idols...shall I not do to Jerusalem and her idols as I have done to Samaria and her idols" (Isa.
-10:9-11)?
+As my hand has found the kingdoms of the idols...shall I not do to Jerusalem and her idols as I have done to Samaria and her idols" (Isaiah 10:9-11)?

 The implication is that the King of the North takes Damascus in Syria before he moves south to take the Samaritan region north of Jerusalem...before invading Jerusalem itself.
 Because Jerusalem is not trampled until the second half of the 70th Week, the invasion of Syria and northern Israel must occur either in the first half, or prior to the Week altogether.
 This, then, will be a significant sign to indicate Gog's arrival to his God-sanctioned mission.
 Already, before he arrives to Israel, he is known worldwide to be an invader.